devnoname120/proton-backend-exercise/README.md

     FLUSH PRIVILEGES;
     ```
 4) Configure the databases and checked columns in `config/databases.json`.
-5) Adjust the `ChunkSize` in `config/checker.json`.
+5) Adjust the `RangeSize` in `config/checker.json`.
 It's set to `500` by default but it would be reasonable to increase it to e.g. a few millions when running on large tables.
 6) Install [Node.js](https://nodejs.org/en/).
 7) Run `npm install` in the project directory.
 8) Run `npm run consistency-check` to perform the consistency checking process.